-This site is best suited for livestock grazing in the spring, fall and early winter.
-Natural water supplies are short or absent.
-Heavy fall or winter sheep use may reduce the vigor of low sagebrush.
+This site is best adapted to lilvestock grazing in the spring, fall, and winter.
+Natural water supplies are short or absent and livestock water may have to be piped, hauled, or otherwise made available.
 Estimated initial stocking rate will be determined with the landowner or decision-maker.
-They will be based on the inventory which includes species, composition, similarity index, production, past use history, season of use and seasonal preference.
+They will be based on the inventory which includes species, composition, similarity index, production, past use history, season of use, and seasonal preference.
 Calculations used to determine estimated initial stocking rate will be based on forage preference ratings.